 - (1) The address for each executive officer is c/o HMS Income Fund, Inc., 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
-The age given for each of our executive officers is as of April 30, 2019. - (2) Each officer holds office until his successor is chosen and qualified or until his earlier death, removal or resignation.
+The age given for each of our executive officers is as of May 30, 2019. - (2) Each officer holds office until his successor is chosen and qualified or until his earlier death, removal or resignation. - (3) Effective June 30, 2019, Mr. Sims will be transitioning out of his positions as Chief Financial Officer and Secretary of the Company and his positions as Chief Financial Officer and Secretary of the Global Income Trust and Hines Global REIT and his positions with their respective advisers.
+He also currently intends to serve in certain management positions at other Hines-affiliated entities and funds through December 2019.